Town Hall and Public Building Closures: Town buildings and meetings

 PPE Request Process Chart: https://www.mass.gov/doc/ma-covid-19-ppe-request-process-chart/download

-The Baker-Polito Administration has made money available to local municipalities essentially immediately to address public health costs incurred in responding to this outbreak.
+The Baker-Polito Administration has made money available to local municipalities to address public health costs incurred in responding to this outbreak.
 Funds will flow directly to the 14 largest cities in the state (only Springfield in Western Mass) and through the 15 existing health districts known to DPH, including the Berkshire Public Health Alliance and Tri-Town Health in Berkshire County.
 Municipalities that do not fit into either category will be aligned with a regional entity across the state, including several regional planning agencies, MHOA and MAHB.
 In Berkshire County, if your town is not part of either district, you will be aligned with Berkshire Regional Planning Commission.
-Money should begin going out to municipalities with immediate need in the next few days.
+Money has begun to go out to municipalities that have expressed need.
+If you have received an Agreement, as soon as that signed agreement is returned the check will be sent.
+If you have not yet received an Agreement, and have financial needs that fit with the guidance, please contact us as soon as possible.
 Allowable expenses include: Surveillance and case identification (including, but not limited to, public health epidemiological investigation activities such as contact follow-up), monitoring of travelers, Public Health Nurses, data management, isolation and quarantine (including, but not limited to, housing; wrap-around services; security; environmental control, clean-up and waste management; and behavioral health services), surge public health staffing, risk communications support, public health coordination with healthcare systems.
 Non-applicable funding areas include City/town municipal activities (law enforcement etc.) and food and other sundries.

 Routine and other Board of Health Inspections